 As Spencer Keepers (of Keepers Concealment) is now somewhat well-known for saying of open carry, “I support the right but not the practice.”
 I couldn’t agree more.

-Buying a holster truly is daunting.
+Holster selection truly is daunting.
 I hope this has helps someone in the search for his or her first holster.
 I’m sure I’ve overlooked something, covered something inadequately, or completely missed something; if that is the case feel free to let me know.